NCAR/aiml-utils/aimlutils/hyper_opt/README.md

 # hyper_opt: A distributed multi-gpu hyperparameter optimization package build with optuna

+### Usage

-### Usage: python optimize.py hyperparameters.yml model.yml
+python optimize.py hyperparameters.yml model_config.yml

+### Dependencies

-There are three files that must be supplied to use the hyperparameter optimize script:
+There are three files that must be supplied to use the optimize script:

 * A custom objective function that performs the model training and returns the metric value to be optimized.